 I learned later that the stadium is the home of the El Paso Chihuahuas, a minor league baseball team of the Triple-A West and an affiliate of the San Diego Padres.
 It looked like the perfect activity as the sun was setting over the Chihuahuan Desert, and I wished I had planned ahead and reserved tickets.

-Southwest University Park is also the venue for a variety of other sporting events and concerts, and the ballpark’s convenient location near hotels and restaurants make it a great addition to a visit to El Paso.
+Southwest University Park is also the venue for a variety of other sporting events and concerts, and the ballpark’s convenient location near hotels and restaurants makes it a great addition to a visit to El Paso.

 Looming over El Paso to the north, the rugged Franklin Mountains serve as an outdoorsy playground for the city.
 The Franklin Mountains State Park features 125 miles of multi-use trails that are especially popular with mountain bikers.